-To other many miles north of the Grand Canyon National Park the desert of southern Utah finds its most gorgeous expression in a deep canyon between sandstone cliffs of great height and vivid color.
+NOT many miles north of the Grand Canyon National Park the desert of southern Utah finds its most gorgeous expression in a deep canyon between sandstone cliffs of great height and vivid color.
 Here the famous Vermilion Cliff, whose brilliant red precipice brightens more than a hundred desert miles, joins the glistening White Cliff, another desert feature of celebrity, the white overlying the red.
 Here, too, sandstones and shales of many other hues unite in dazzling combination.
 The canyon of Mukuntuweap River, cutting vertically down 2,500 feet, displays these colors in many majestic and fantastically modeled masses.

-This valley has been known to the Mormons since the late fifties, and Brigham Young named it Little Zion Canyon in 1861.
-A few years later it was explored and described by Government geologists and a few years afterwards reserved for scientific reasons under the title of Mukuntuweap National Monument.
-It was not until 1916 that its amazing scenic splendor was made known to the public, and since then it has been entered by an automobile road and has become the resort of tourists.
-In 1918 President Wilson enlarged its boundaries and renamed it the Zion National Monument.
-On November 19, 1919, Congress elevated it to national park status as the Zion National Park.
+The gorge has been known to the Mormons since the late fifties, and was first explored in 1862.
+The early pioneers, being deeply religious, named it Little Zion Canyon.
+In 1872 it was explored and described by members of the Powell Survey.
+In 1909 the area was, for scientific reasons, reserved as the Mukuntuweap National Monument.
+It was not until 1916 that its great scenic beauty became known outside the immediate locality.
+In 1918 the monument was enlarged and the name changed to Zion.
+Finally, on November 19, 1919, it was created the Zion National Park by act of Congress.

 This gorgeous valley has about the same dimensions as the famous Yosemite Valley.
 Extraordinary as are the sandstone forms, the color is what most amazes.
 The gorgeous red of the Vermilion Cliff is the prevailing tint.
 Two-thirds the way up these marvelous walls and temples are painted gorgeous reds; then above the reds they rise in startling white.
 Sometimes the white is surmounted by a cap of vivid red, remains of another red stratum which once overlay all.
-The other colors are many and brilliant.
-The Vermilion Cliff rests upon 350 feet of even a more insistant red relieved by mauve and purple shale.
-That in turn rests upon a hundred feet of other variegated strata.